x-square/data_analytics/24-01-advanced-data-analytics.md

 For example, if Waze can identify a segment of users who are at high risk of churning, Waze can proactively engage these users with special offers to try and retain them.
 Otherwise, Waze may simply lose these users without knowing why.

-Your insights will help Waze leadership optimize the company’s retention strategy, enhance user experience, and make data-driven decisions about product development.
+Your insights will help Waze leadership optimize the company's retention strategy, enhance user experience, and make data-driven decisions about product development.

 ### Project background
-Waze’s data team is in the earliest stages of the churn project.
+Waze's data team is in the earliest stages of the churn project.
 The following tasks are needed before the team can begin the data analysis process:

 - Organize project tasks into milestones
 - Classify tasks using the PACE workflow